jhaneenuy/jhaneenuy/README.md

-# **Hello I am Jhaneen👋**
+# **Hello, I am Jhaneen! 👋**

 Welcome to my profile!

 I’m a 3rd-year Business Information Management student focusing on Health Informatics, passionate about pursuing a career in full-stack healthcare IT.
 I’m excited to combine my love for coding with improving healthcare through digital solutions.
 I’m driven to keep learning and making an impact where technology meets healthcare.
-Outside of tech, I enjoy hiking and exploring new food spots, always eager to try something new :flight_departure: :world_map:

 Let's get in touch!
 Connect with me on [LinkedIn](www.linkedin.com/in/jhaneenuy) :blush:

+## Myself Outside the Tech World 🌐
+- 🍴 Loves trying new food spots, expanding my taste buds one dish at a time
+- 🌉 Originally from the Bay Area
+- 🇵🇭 First Generation Filipina
+- ⛰️ Striving to be a hiking enthusiast

 <!--
 **jhaneenuy/jhaneenuy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.